lsdvaibhav/api/ml-fastapi/Readme.md

-Using FastAPI we can save multiple use cases :
+Using FastAPI with multiple use cases :

 -------------------- Upload file start -----------------------------
 ```